lsigut/EC_workflow/README.md

 ## Usage

-To run EC workflow for the example site-year KRP16:
+To run EC workflow for the example site-year `KRP16`:

 Download `KRP16 - before processing.zip` from
 [Zenodo](https://doi.org/10.5281/zenodo.7828751) and unzip.
 Run workflow files in specified order according to instructions there:

 1.  `data_preparation` workflow: formatting and merging inputs.
-2.  `QC` workflow: eddy covariance quality control.
+2.  `QC` workflow: eddy covariance quality control and storage correction.
-3.  `GF_&_FP` workflow: uStar-filtering, gap-filling and flux partitioning.
+3.  `GF_&_FP` workflow: uStar filtering, gap filling and flux partitioning.
-4.  `Summary` workflow: aggregation and summary of results.
+4.  `Summary` workflow: aggregation and plotting of results.

 All workflows should be first adapted to given site-year properties and commands run one by one, following the included instructions suggesting